-You know the importance of a good sports bra.
-Whether running, practicing yoga or tackling a cross-fit class, you want your boobs to stay in place and out of the way.
+You know the importance of a good sports bra for running, yoga or tackling a cross-fit class.
 However, you also know how gross a sports bra can get after a sweaty workout session.

 Tip #1: Take off your sports bra RIGHT AFTER you work out!